 Will My Car Insurance Cover Me in Another Car?

 In most cases, your auto insurance policy will not cover you when driving another vehicle.
 Coverage usually follows the vehicle, not the driver.
+Whether you are driving your own personal vehicle or someone else’s, coverage may vary depending on the specifics of your car insurance policy.
 So if you borrow your friend’s car and get in an accident, your own auto policy will not provide coverage.
 However, there are a few exceptions and additional details to keep in mind:

 - Liability coverage will not transfer to the vehicle you’re driving.
 The insurance follows the vehicle, not the driver.